ple1n/awesome/arch.typ

 https://github.com/openmina/openmina

 This chain uses a VRF and PoS, which means the stakers should produce the longest chain.

-#highlight([One can only be sure finality is reached when he has the latest tip, close to current time.])

 But we don't want to keep all nodes syncing Mina chain.

 When a user posts something on Freenet2, he includes the hash into a Mina transaction.
 The network generates a state proof.
 The user attaches the proof to the post, and a ZK proof or a merkle path showing his hash is included, to prove that the post is made at a specific time point.

 The user may also forge a state proof that is not on the canonical chain.
 In this case, anyone can post a Mina state proof into this Freenet2 contract, which takes down the post (or simply marks the timestamp as fraudulent).

 This is the stateproof-challenge approach.

+=== Mina

+Mina is the ideal model of blockchain for illustration .
+The central task of a blockchain is to do fork selection.
+The way blockchain does it, involves two kinds of scarcity.
+The voting power scarcity encoded in genesis block, and temporal scarcity.

+Re-cap the fundamental way blockchain works.

+#import "@preview/fletcher:0.5.8" as fletcher: diagram, node, edge

+#diagram(
+  node-stroke: 1pt,
+  spacing: 4em,
+  node((0, 0), $arrow(phi) = "initial votes"$, radius: 5em),
+  edge((0, 0), (2, 0), `state change`, "-|>"),
+  node((2, 1), $"votes"=beta$, radius: 5em),
+  edge((0, 0), (2, 1), "-|>"),
+  node((2, 0), $"votes"=alpha \ arrow(phi)=arrow(phi)_1$, radius: 5em),
+  edge("-|>"),
+  node((4, 0), `s3`, radius: 5em),
+)

+The reference for voting power is kept in "previous state" right before transition, and each fork can have an associated vote calculated.

+For any specific point in time, finality is only reached when a fork is the fork with the most votes that can ever be constructed.

+If the threshold is set to be 50%, it doesn't guarantee finality because the other 50% can collude and genrate an alternative fork.

+Denote total power as $1$, If we set threshold to be $sigma$, the rest $1-sigma$ can collude.

+When such collusion is excluded we say it reaches finality according to this standard of security.

+Throwing away this definition, we can get a probablistic finality when the temporal scarcity is involved.

+We know count the votes of a fork by the total votes accumulated from the genesis to the tip.

+The VRF in Mina probablistically make the longest chain to be authored by people with most stake (voting power).

+There is no threshold here.
+With any number of forks, all forks can be sorted by the amount of votes.

+And we can take the fork with higest votes.
+We make sure the tip is right before "current time".

+With this _timely assumption_, we can make sure it's the most voted fork because another more voted fork can not possibly exist.

+This very strict definition is not true for Mina because it doesn't use a Verifiable Delay Function.

+This ultimate kind of finality is only possible with a verifiable delay such as proof of work (but bad impl).

 == TODO: How do contracts use them